Soria: Sport

 The city's professional football club is called CD Numancia.

 Two of Spain's foremost runners of the late 20th century lived and trained in Soria: Fermín Cacho, a gold medallist at the 1992 Barcelona Olympics, and Abel Antón, a two-time World Champion in the marathon.
 The area in which they trained, Monte Valonsadero, is now host to the annual Cross Internacional de Soria meeting – one of Spain's most prestigious cross country running competitions.

 The European Youth Orienteering Championships were held in Soria in July 2010.

-Economy

 Municipal services

 Soria has a biomass district heating plant called Red de Calor de Soria, which uses woodchip residue fuel from the local timber industry.
 Venture capital firm AXIS, part of Instituto de Crédito Oficial (ICO), the Spanish promotional bank, has made an equity investment in the project.
 The project plans to provide 80 GWh of renewable energy per year, which will heat 8,000 homes, saving 28,000 tons of carbon dioxide emissions.